10 Great Gift Ideas for Children with Autism

 By Bonnie Arnwine, Founder of National Autism Resources

-Choosing a gift for a child with autism can be tough because not all children with autism are the same.
+Choosing a gift for a child with autism can be tough because every child is different.
 With that said, here are ten gift ideas that have worked well based on my personal and professional experience with National Autism Resources.Life is overwhelming buy something calming.

-can help a child with autism go to sleep or swaddle them when they feel overwhelmed.
+can help a child go to sleep or swaddle them when they feel overwhelmed.

 Most children with autism enjoy visual gifts.